skypjack/entt/docs/md/entity.md

 entt::observer observer{registry, entt::collector.replace<sprite>()};
 ```

-The class also default constructible if required and it can be reconfigured at
+The class is default constructible if required and it can be reconfigured at any
-any time by means of the `connect` member function.
+time by means of the `connect` member function.
 Moreover, instances can be
 disconnected from the underlying registries through the `disconnect` member
 function.<br/>
 The `observer` offers also some member functions to query its internal state and
 to know if it's empty or how many entities it contains.
 Moreover, it can return
-a raw pointer to the list of entities it contains.<br/>
+a raw pointer to the list of entities it contains.

 However, the most important features of this class are that:

 * It's iterable and therefore users can easily walk through the list of entities
-  by means of a range-for loop.
+  by means of a range-for loop or the `each` member function.
 * It's clearable and therefore users can consume the entities and literally
   reset the observer after each iteration.

 These aspects make the observer an incredibly powerful tool to know at any time
-what are the entities that have started to respect the given rules since the
+what are the entities that matched the given rules since the last time one
-last time one asked:
+asked:

 ```cpp
 for(const auto entity: observer) {